Hundreds march on Truax Field to protest basing F-35s in Madison

 “It’s totally not a foregone conclusion,” she said.
 “We just don’t know what the answer will be.”

-This final EIS was published in the Federal Register on Feb.
-28. After a 30-day review period ending in late March, a final decision will be issued by the Secretary of the Air Force.
+The final environmental impact statement was published in the Federal Register on Friday.
+After a 30-day review period ending in late March, a final decision will be issued by Air Force Secretary Barbara Barrett.